leiferlab/savitzkygolay/README.md

 # savitzkygolay
-Savitzky-Golay filters loaded from the files produced by Shekhar, Progress in Applied Mathematics in Science and Engineering, Bali, Indonesia (2015)
+Savitzky-Golay filters loaded from the files produced by Shekhar, *On Simplified Application of Multidimensional Savitzky-Golay Filters and Differentiators*, Progress in Applied Mathematics in Science and Engineering, Bali, Indonesia (2015)

 To install, clone the repository and
 ```